Music Courses

 Student Learning Outcomes (SLO)

-Fundamentals of electronic music production and MIDI sequencing.
-Principles of synthesis, survey of electronic music instruments and their development, MIDI sequencing, drum machines and beat making, and multitrack electronic music production.
+This intermediate course cover the fundamentals of electronic music production and MIDI sequencing.
+Principles of synthesis, survey of electronic music instruments and their development, MIDI sequencing, drum machines, beat making, and multitrack electronic music production will be studied.

 Student Learning Outcomes (SLO)